pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 749: Java - Spring Security
 I was fixed my bugs in my application, now learn about security concepts for handle authorization to my application

+#### Day 750: Java - Spring Security
+Continue to learn about spring security, I have some problems with understanding how works tokens in security context of spring and Java Keystore.

 **Day 1 - 50 HTML - CSS - Javascript**  [here](./day0-50.md)</br>
 **Day 51 - 100 Javascript** [here](./day51-100.md)</br>